 9:30 – 11:00 AM Yoga for Back Care and Scoliosis w/ Sonya

 Four Seasons Yoga: Deep, fluid breath and movement combined with precise alignment to balance the activities, climate and predominant dosha of each season; inspired by Ashtanga and Iyengar yoga, and Ayurveda.

 Yoga for Back Care and Scoliosis: For students with scoliosis, or those seeking a slower paced class focused on precise alignment and breath awareness to ease pain, and cultivate gentle strength and supple mobility.
 Learn strategies for daily maintenance and injury prevention.
 Internal inquiry is woven into each session for a deep healing beyond the physical.
 Lengthen, strengthen, and restore.

 Open Studio/Self Practice: A quiet space dedicated to yoga and meditation for practitioners to work on their personal practice with like-minded individuals.

-Park at the Mabel Dodge Luhan House, just past the yoga studio at the end of the road and walk back to the studio, which takes about three minutes.
+For group classes please park at the Mabel Dodge Luhan Retreat Center, just past the yoga studio at the end of the road, and walk back to the studio, which takes about three minutes.